 So how does that compare to the average rent in the Portland area?
 Is it more affordable to buy or rent a home in Portland?

-According to data gathered by Rent Jungle, a rental housing search engine company, the costs of renting and buying a home in Portland are very similar.
-As of April 2019, the average apartment rent within the city was $1,653 (regardless of size or number of rooms).
-The average rent for a one-bedroom apartment in Portland was $1,523, while a two-bedroom rental averaged $1,862 per month.
+According to data gathered by Zillow, a rental estate research company, the costs of renting and buying a home in Portland are very similar.
+As of February 2020, the average apartment rent within the city was $1,995 (regardless of size or number of rooms).

-Buying a home in Portland falls just outside this range.
-By calculating the median home price, average down payment, and current mortgage rates, we found that the average monthly mortgage payment for someone buying a home in Portland would be $2,080.49.
+Buying a home in Portland can actually afford you with lower mortgage payments every month compared to rent.
+By calculating the median home price of $454,600 (as of February 2020), average down payment of 15%, and the current mortgage rate of 3.45%, we found that the average monthly mortgage payment for someone buying a home in Portland would be $1,719.12.
 So, statistically speaking, renting in the city might actually cost you more.
 And when you buy, you can probably get much more space for an extra couple hundred dollars a month.

 Other Rent-versus-Buy Considerations